mga-team-django/wagtail-template/README.md

 ## How to use this project template to create your project ##

 - Create your working environment and virtualenv
-- Install Django 1.11
-- pip install Django 1.11
+- pip install -r requirements.txt
 - $ django-admin.py startproject --template https://github.com/mga-team-django/wagtail-template/archive/master.zip --extension py,html,md,rst projectname
 - $ cd projectname
 - By default dev environment use SQLite database